Rank-based linkage I: triplet comparisons and oriented simplicial complexes

 \begin{defn}[{Symmetric interior, \cite[Definition 5.5]{grilliette9}}] For a digraph $Q$, define the symmetric digraph $N^{\star}(Q)$ by \begin{itemize} \item $\vec{V}N^{\star}(Q):=\vec{V}(Q)$, \item $\vec{E}N^{\star}(Q):=\left\{(x,y):(x,y)\in\vec{E}(Q)\textrm{ and }(y,x)\in\vec{E}(Q)\right\}$. \end{itemize} \end{defn}

 These two constructions correspond to the left and right adjoints of $N$, respectively.
-Please note that the action of both adjoint functors is trivial on morphisms, which can be shown by means of the universal property of each.
+The action of both adjoint functors is trivial on morphisms, which can be shown by means of the universal property of each.